Lena Katina: Feud with Julia Volkova

-In 2010, Julia Volkova expressed her opinion on Lena's solo career, saying, "[Lena] has the right to [sing t.A.T.u. songs], but it's so stupid, absolutely stupid.
+In 2010, Julia Volkova expressed her opinion on Katina's solo career, saying, "[Lena] has the right to [sing t.A.T.u. songs], but it's so stupid, absolutely stupid.
 If you do a solo career, it means that you do your own work.
 Her stuff, that she makes, I think, is silly and very soon her career will wither away and disappear".
 Katina responded to this interview via her YouTube page, saying, "I saw Julia's interview.
 Of course I got upset.
 But I want to tell everybody that I have a completely opposite attitude towards the whole situation, Julia's project included.
 I believe she's a very talented person and I sincerely hope that she'll be successful in all the things she plans".
 The group officially disbanded in 2011.

 While the duo reunited briefly in 2012–2014, with a performance at The Voice of Romania while promoting the re-released edition of 200 km/h in the Wrong Lane, a concert in Kyiv, and a pre-opening performance at the 2014 Winter Olympics in Sochi, on 17 February 2014, Katina posted a video message on her official YouTube channel, stating that she would no longer be working with Volkova.

 On 22 May 2014, both singers introduced their appearance in Cornetto Russia's A Sight of Cupid project while at the Cannes Film Festival.
 Both separately recorded a song and a video, titled "Love in Every Moment".

-The duo's most recent appearance together was at the 25th anniversary celebration of the children's musical group Neposedy, of which both were members before the formation of t.A.T.u.
+In 2016, Katina and Volkova appeared together at the 25th anniversary celebration of the children's musical group Neposedy, of which both were members before t.A.T.u. was formed.
 Katina performed her song "All Around the World", and together with Volkova, sang "Нас не догонят" ("Not Gonna Get Us").

+In September 2022, Katina and Volkova performed together under the name t.A.T.u. at the Dinamo Stadium in Minsk, Belarus, as part of the Ovion Show event.
+This was followed by another performance at a sporting event at the Gazprom Stadium in Saint Petersburg in May 2023.